NXP/eiq-olive/examples/yolo/README.md

     olive run --config vela_conversion.json
     ```

-    The results will be stored in `outputs-vela-convert`.
+    The results will be stored in `outputs-vela-convert/`.